Bob Woods (politician): Politics

-In 1987, he was elected to the Australian House of Representatives as the Liberal member for Lowe, defeating Labor MP Michael Maher.
+In 1987, Woods was elected to the Australian House of Representatives as the Liberal member for Lowe, defeating Labor MP Michael Maher.
 He held the seat until his defeat in 1993 by Labor's Mary Easson.
 The following year, however, he was appointed to the Australian Senate as a Senator for New South Wales following the resignation of Bronwyn Bishop, who was transferring to the House of Representatives.
 In 1996, when the Liberal/National Coalition won government, he was appointed Parliamentary Secretary to the Minister for Health and Family Services.

 On 3 February 1997, Woods announced he would be resigning from the Senate in March, citing the need to spend more time with his family; he resigned on 7 March 1997.
 It later emerged that allegations of misuse of parliamentary privileges and revelations concerning his personal life forced his resignation.

 Woods was charged with 41 counts of fraud and in 1999 pleaded guilty to six counts of "imposing on the Commonwealth", received a suspended sentence of eighteen months imprisonment and a fine of $5,000 and was ordered to pay reparation to the Commonwealth of $10,708.

 Personal life

-Woods first wife died from leukemia and was the inspiration for him to become a cancer specialist.
+Woods' first wife died from leukemia and was the inspiration for him to become a cancer specialist.
 After arriving in Australia in 1977 he had a long term relationship and had a son.
-On 13 June 1986 he married Dr Jane Carrick a daughter of another senator, Sir John Carrick an they would have two children.
+On 13 June 1986 he married Dr Jane Carrick a daughter of another senator, Sir John Carrick and they would have two children.